 Speaking Topics: E-commerce, How to stay safe on the internet, China, GLBT issues, Biotech

-From 2012 to 2013, in New York, he was an editor and on-air reporter at Fox News Radio.
+From 2014 to 2018 he covered New England for Fox News Radio.
+Prior that, in New York, he was an editor and on-air reporter at Fox News Radio.

 From China he also wrote for IDG’s Computerworld and Chief Marketing Officer magazines, Ziff Davis’ CIO Insight, Crain Communications’ Ad Age China, SourceMedia’s CardLine Asia-Pacific, the Shanghai Business Review, the The Independent, the Pittsburgh Post-Gazette, the Toledo Blade, WAMU, Washington, Shanghai Daily, the Oriental Morning Post, The Times-Union, of Albany, N.Y., and he was Shanghai correspondent for the Fred Dicker Show.

-During this time, he reported for National Public Radio from the northeastern United States.
+During this time, he also reported for National Public Radio from the northeastern United States.

 Bill’s first articles about China were published in 1995 when he was a reporter for The Record of Troy, N.Y.
 His New York Times op-ed piece, For Gay People, Out of Sight, Out of Life, in 1990, correlated a lack of social tolerance in the New York City suburbs with the skyrocketing HIV infection rate there, and, resulted in administrative reform.

 Bill Marcus began his broadcast career in 1980 in his home town of Greenburgh, New York, on WFAS, White Plains, as an editor, anchor, beat reporter, and public affairs talk show host.